calmm-js/partial.lenses/README.md

                Title.text]
 ```

 What makes the above a traversal is the [`L.elems`](#L-elems) part.
-Once a
+The result
-traversal is composed with a lens, the whole results is a traversal.
-The other
+of composing a traversal with a lens is a traversal.
+The other parts of the
-parts of the above composition should already be familiar from previous
+above composition should already be familiar from previous examples.
+Note how
-examples.
-Note how we were able to use the previously defined `Model.titles`
+we were able to use the previously defined `Model.titles` and `Title.text`
-and `Title.text` lenses.
+lenses.

 Now, we can use the above traversal to [`collect`](#L-collect) all the texts: